Ahmadk-g/Memory-Master/README.md

 - __Rules Window__

     - This section contains the game rules and is only visible when the user clicks on the rules button.
-    - When accessed from home screen, a "Back" button is shown, while if accessed during gameplay, a "Resume" button is displayed.
+    - When accessed from home screen, a "Back" button is shown, while if accessed during gameplay, a "continue" button is displayed.

     <img src="https://github.com/Ahmadk-g/MEMORY-MASTER/blob/main/assets/images/screenshots/rulesWindow.png " alt="Rule Window" width="300px" height="400px">